oVirt/ovirt-site/source/feature/sr-iov.html.md

      }
     }

-*   the selection of VFs should be done on the vdsm side, before the libvirt hook.
+*   the selection of VFs should be done on the vdsm side, before the calling the libvirt module.
-*   the vf_vlan should be applied on the vf before starting the vm.
+*   the vf_vlan should be applied on the VF before starting the vm.

 ##### migrate